Why Decentralize Sewage Treatment?

 “In 2007, sewage was the most common pollutant, found at 15 percent of serious incidents.
 This is not surprising given that the sewage and water industry caused the most incidents.
 Also common were waste materials, namely asbestos, household rubbish, and vehicle parts.'

 In 2007, the sewage and water industry caused 19% of serious (category 1 and 2) water pollution incidents.
-Farming, which is often slated by the press for water pollution, occupies over 80% of the UK landmass and is subject to strict controls, caused only 12%.
+Farming, which is often slated by the press for water pollution, occupies over 80% of the UK landmass and is subject to strict controls, causing only 12%.

 Water Companies' responsibility is to safeguard our rivers – we pay them for it through our sewage rates.
 “Between 2004 and 2008, water companies in England and Wales were prosecuted 342 times for serious pollution offenses.” said the E.A. watchdog.
 “Now Britain faces being fined by the European Union plus spend to avoid future fines!